tpeterson17/Ledger-Activity/Lesson-Plan.md

 ```

-Intellisense will likely prompt for an import.
+Your IDE will likely prompt for an import.
 Be sure the following import is the one that you're taking:

 ```java
 import org.springframework.data.jpa.repository.Query;

 ```

-Now that this DAO is finished, the following is the final version which is identical to the provided solution:
+Now that this DAO interface is finished, the following is the final version which is identical to the provided solution:

 ```java
 package com.twou.LedgerAPI.repository;